 You could also order stickers with custom prints or words on to add further detail to your craft

 These are activities you can keep coming back to and really involve little ones in the process.
-Arlo loves it when we get to the end of a loo roll and we have a permanent bowl of resources on the table so we can glue and stick whenever the mood arises.
+Arlo loves it when we get to the end of a loo roll – they all go in to storage for a rainy day and we have a permanent bowl of resources on the table so we can glue and stick whenever the mood arises.

 Our first make was a series of spiders which involved slices of tube being cut and pipe cleaners poked through holes.
 I cut the holes once the paint was dry.